-There are also other factors that can determine whether or not a particular dosage could be lethal.
-Aside from weight, a person’s age, state of health, and whether or not the person is taking other drugs at the time – particularly drugs that also suppress the nervous system, such as alcohol or opiates – factor into the likelihood and severity of overdose.
+There are various factors that can determine whether or not a particular dosage could be lethal.
+A person’s weight, age, state of health, and whether or not the person is taking other drugs at the time – particularly drugs that also suppress the nervous system, such as alcohol or opiates – factor into the likelihood and severity of overdose.

 Multiple Drug Use and Xanax

-When a person takes other drugs that suppress the nervous system with Xanax or other benzodiazepines, they can overdose and stop breathing, resulting in death.
+When a person takes other drugs that suppress the nervous system with Xanax or other prescriptions drugs, they can overdose and stop breathing, resulting in death.

 Alcohol and benzos are a particularly dangerous combination that can lead to slowed heart rate, breathing, and death.
 In 2011, there were 27,452 emergency department visits that involved benzodiazepines and alcohol.3,4